-Enter any contributions made to a Roth IRA in 2021 and through April 18, 2022, designated for 2021.
+Enter any contributions made to a Roth IRA in 2023 and through April 15, 2024, designated for 2023.
 However, report Roth IRA conversion amounts in box 3.
 Report a qualified rollover contribution made under section 408A(e) from an eligible retirement plan (other than an IRA) to a Roth IRA in box 2.

 Box 11.
-Check if RMD for 2022
+Check if RMD for 2024

-Check the box if the participant must take an RMD for 2022.
-You are required to check the box for the year in which the IRA participant reaches age 72 (age 701/2 if the participant attained age 701/2 before 2020) even though the RMD for that year need not be made until April 1 of the following year.
+Check the box if the participant must take an RMD for 2024.
+You are required to check the box for the year in which the IRA participant reaches age 72 even though the RMD for that year need not be made until April 1 of the following year.
 Then, check the box for each subsequent year an RMD is required to be made.

 Boxes 12a and 12b are provided for your use to report RMD dates and amounts to participants.
 You CAUTION may choose to complete these boxes, or continue to provide a separate Form 5498, or a separate statement, to report the information required by Alternative one or Alternative two, earlier.
-To determine the RMD, see the regulations under sections 401(a)(9) and 408(a)(6) and (b)
+To determine the RMD, see the regulations under sections 401(a)(9) and 408(a)(6) and (b) (3).
+The regulations under the referenced Code sections do not reflect the RMD change from age 701/2 to age 72 although guidance reflecting this change is being developed.

-Box 12a.
-RMD Date
+Box 12a, RMD Date